 In January 2021, the DoD VDP scope was officially expanded from public-facing websites to all publicly accessible information systems throughout the DoD.
 This broadens the protection for the DoD attack surface and offers a safe harbor for researchers while providing more asset and technology security.
 The success of the program relies solely on the expertise and support of the security researcher community, and the program’s success contributes to the overall security of the DoD.

-DoDIN information technologies, services, and systems provide critical capabilities to all military service members, their families, veterans, DoD civilians and contractors.
-Ultimately, VDP will drive an increase in the DoDIN’s cyber hygiene with the objective of ensuring DoD can accomplish its mission to defend the United States of America.
+DoDIN information technologies, services, and systems provide critical capabilities to all military service members, their families, veterans, DoD civilians, and contractors.
+Ultimately, VDP will drive an increase in the cyber hygiene of the DoDIN, with the objective of ensuring that the DoD can accomplish its mission of defending the United States of America.

 1 DODI 8531.01 DoD Vulnerability Management Section.
 2.11

 VDP Annual Reports VDP Bug Bytes VDP News